Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Uniform estimates for elliptic operators

 \subsection{Elliptic coefficients}

-We stay slightly more general here, which will become handy for technical reasons later on in Section~\ref{Sec: higher regularity}, for instance.
+We stay slightly more general here, which will become handy for technical reasons later on, for instance in Section~\ref{Sec: higher regularity}.
 That being said, we introduce the following class of regular elliptic coefficients, which includes the coefficients of the non-autonomous problems studied in this article.

 \begin{definition} Let $\gamma > 0$ and $N\geq 0$.
 Denote by $\E(\Lambda, \lambda, \gamma, N)$ the class of \emph{elliptic coefficients} with coefficient bounds $\Lambda$ and $\lambda$ that are $\Cont^\gamma$ with norm at most $N$.
 More precisely, this class consists of all functions $B\colon \R^d \to \C^{dm \times dm}$ which satisfy